Overview of Louisiana Taxes

-One reason Louisiana has such low property taxes for homeowners is the state’s generous homestead exemption, which reduces the taxable value of owner-occupied properties by $7,500 in assessed value.
+One reason Louisiana has such low property taxes is the state’s generous homestead exemption, which reduces the taxable value of owner-occupied properties by $7,500 in assessed value.
 That saves many homeowners hundreds of dollars each year.
-Read on to find out how that exemption works and to learn about other key Louisiana property tax rules.

 How Louisiana Property Taxes Work

 Local assessors are in charge of establishing assessed values.
-The first step is to determine market value, although by state law this is generally only done once every four years for existing properties.
+The first step is to determine market value.
+By state law, all property in a parish (which is equivalent to a county) must be assessed at least once every four years for existing properties.
 To calculate value most assessors use a sales approach.
 This is when they use the sales prices of nearby comparable properties to determine market values for properties across a certain area.

-Once a market value has been determined the assessment percentage is applied.
-For residential property in Louisiana assessed value is equal to 10% of market value.
-If your home has a market value of $100,000, your assessed value would be $10,000.
+Once a property’s market value has been determined, the assessment percentage is applied.
+For residential property in Louisiana, assessed value is equal to 10% of market value.
+So if your home has a market value of $100,000, your assessed value would be $10,000.